Christiane Lutz: Biography

-Lutz lives in Vienna, where she began studying theatre studies, art history, musicology und business administration, and then continued to study stage direction at the University of Music and Performing Arts Vienna.
+Lutz lives in Vienna, where she began studying theatre studies, art history, musicology and business administration, and then continued to study stage direction at the University of Music and Performing Arts Vienna.

 She gathered her first experiences in stage directing with Peter Konwitschny and Achim Freyer.
 Christiane Lutz was employed as an opera director at the Theater Lübeck and after that at the Opernhaus Graz, where she directed Alcina by Georg Friedrich Händel amongst other pieces.
 From 2009 to 2011, Lutz was assistant director to Michael Sturminger on the international tour of The Infernal Comedy – Confessions of a Serial Killer and The Giacomo Variations starring John Malkovich in the title role.
 She started working closely with opera director Claus Guth in 2011.
 From 2012 to 2014 Christiane Lutz coordinated the children's opera tent of the Wiener Staatsoper, where she directed the premiere of the piece Das Städtchen Drumherum, written by the Austrian composer Elisabeth Naske.

 Her current productions include Reigen at the Opéra National de Paris, Wozzeck at the Staatstheater Cottbus, La traviata at the Operklosterneuburg and Manon at the Salzburger Landestheater.

 Lutz is married to the tenor Jonas Kaufmann.
 They have one child together.